 3. Use a Damp Cloth For Problem Areas

 Check the screen and see if there are any stubborn problem areas.
 These might be sticky fingerprints or accumulations of dust that have stuck together.

 These problem areas may need the help of a liquid to remove them successfully – but only use liquid on these isolated areas rather than across the whole screen.

 Get another dry microfiber cloth (make sure it’s clean) and spray the liquid as a fine mist onto the fabric.
 Whatever you do, don’t be tempted to spray any liquid directly on the screen.

 Gently rub the dirty area using a circular motion, which can be quicker as it cleans from multiple angles in one go.

 Once the area is clean, gently wipe horizontally or vertically in overlapping lines to clear any smears or streaks.

 If you want to buy a dedicated TV cleaning kit with a cloth and cleaning solution, you can – but you don’t need to.

-The best liquid to use is distilled water, as even tap water can contain particles that could scratch your screen.
+Distilled water is the best liquid to use, as even tap water can contain particles that could scratch your screen.

 However, you must avoid cleaning liquids with harmful chemicals such as alcohol, acetone, benzene and ammonia.